When to visit the vet?

 Diagnosis

-The diagnosis of ibuprofen toxicity in cats is based on a combination of medical history, clinical symptoms, and diagnostic tests.
-The veterinarian will first inquire about the cat’s medical history to determine if exposure to ibuprofen is possible.
+The diagnosis of ibuprofen poisoning in cats is based on a combination of medical history, clinical symptoms, and diagnostic tests.
+The veterinarian will first inquire about the cat’s history to determine if exposure to ibuprofen is possible.
 It is important to inform the veterinarian about any medications used in the household.

 Therapy

 Intravenous fluid therapy is often necessary to support kidney function and stabilize circulation.
-Fluids help to flush the kidneys and accelerate the excretion of ibuprofen.
+Fluids help flush the kidneys and accelerate the excretion of ibuprofen.
 The veterinarian may also administer medications that protect the gastric mucosa and prevent GI tract bleeding, such as proton pump inhibitors or H2 receptor antagonists.

 Prognosis and follow-up care

 In cases where severe clinical symptoms such as acute renal failure or severe GI tract bleeding occur, the prognosis is more guarded.
-Intensive medical care may be required, and recovery can take longer.
+Intensive medical care may be required, and recovery may take longer.
 In some cases where irreversible damage has occurred, the prognosis may be unfavorable.

 Prevention